DataDog/browser-sdk/packages/rum/README.md

 **Type:** List<br/>
 A list of request origins ignored when computing the page activity.
 See [How page activity is calculated][16].

-Options that must have matching configuration when also using `logs` SDK:
+Options that must have matching configuration when also using the Logs Browser SDK:

 `trackSessionAcrossSubdomains`
 : Optional<br/>